SHARE Virtual Summer Apprenticeships – Faculty Information

 A student I’m already working with would like to continue over the summer.
 Can they receive funding through this program?

-The goal of this program is to foster new student-faculty connections and to provide students with little or no prior research experience an opportunity to get valuable exposure to the research process.
-As part of the award conditions, we ask faculty mentors to select a student they are not currently working with and/or have not previously worked with in a research capacity.
-We cannot fund ongoing student-faculty research collaborations.
+The goal of this program is to foster new student-faculty connections and to provide students with little or no prior research or creative project experience an opportunity to get valuable exposure to the research and creative process.
+As part of the award conditions, we ask faculty mentors to select a student they are not currently working with and/or have not previously worked with in a research or project capacity.
+We cannot fund ongoing student-faculty collaborations.

 Why do I need to use my $500 professional development award before the fiscal year-end closing in June?